DanielBandarica02/SOC-HomeLab/docs/phase2-network-backbone.md

 - Package: `suricata` 7.0.8_5 (pfSense package wrapper)
 - Dependency: `suricata-7.0.1` (FreeBSD upstream port — the actual Suricata binary)

 The package and its dependency installed automatically.
-Suricata is left unconfigured at this stage — interfaces, rule sets and `eve.json` output are configured in [Phase 4 — Corporate Environment](phase4-corporate-env.md) after the SOC stack exists to ingest alerts.
+Suricata is left unconfigured at this stage.

 ---